$1 Million - $4,999,999 Lifetime Giving

 Citi Foundation has been supporting Save the Children's programs around the world since the 1990s.
 We're proud to say Citi is one of our longest-standing corporate partners.
 Together we have implemented projects in Education, Emergency Response, HIV/AIDS, Youth Livelihoods, Financial Education and Microfinance in many countries throughout the developing world.
 Most recently, we have focused our joint efforts in programs that aim to unlock the potential of youth as income-earners and contributors to the social fabric of their communities.
 Through these programs, we strive to give youth a voice in their future by providing access to high-quality vocational training and financial education workshops to strengthen their vocational skills, life skills and, ultimately, their employability.

-Cummins, Inc. and the Cummins Foundation have partnered with Save the Children since 2011 to ensure that children in emergency situations have access to quality education in a safe and protective learning environment.
-With their critical support, Cummins, Inc. has enabled us to respond to acute and chronic crises around the globe through direct intervention and preparedness strategies.
+Cummins Inc. and the Cummins Foundation have partnered with Save the Children since 2011 to ensure that children in emergency situations have access to quality education in a safe and protective learning environment.
+With their critical support, Cummins Inc. has enabled us to respond to acute and chronic crises around the globe through direct intervention and preparedness strategies.
 Thanks to their support, we were able to provide direct and immediate assistance to children and families impacted by Cyclone Idai in Mozambique, flooding in India, the earthquakes in Indonesia and the Philippines and Hurricanes Maria and Florence.
 Cummins employees have also shown great dedication to Save the Children, and have generously supported our emergency-response activities through workplace giving and employee engagement efforts.